United States Supreme Court Building: Sculptural program

-Public access to the building
+Public access

 On May 3, 2010, citing security concerns and as part of the building's modernization project, the Supreme Court announced that the public (including parties to the cases being argued, the attorneys who represent them, and visitors to Oral arguments or the building) would no longer be allowed to enter the building through the main door on top of the steps on the west side.
 Visitors must now enter through ground-level doors located at the plaza, leading to a reinforced area for security screening.
 The main doors at the top of the steps may still be used to exit the building.
 Justice Breyer released a statement, joined by Justice Ginsburg, expressing his opinion that although he recognizes the security concerns that led to the decision, he does not believe on balance that the closure is justified.
 Calling the decision "dispiriting", he said he was not aware of any Supreme Court in the world that had closed its main entrance to the public.

-All visitors to the Court must pass through metal-detectors and have their belongings X-rayed.
-Cameras are permitted in the building, but no recording devices of any kind, audio, or visual, are ever permitted in the Courtroom.
+All visitors to the Court must pass through metal detectors and have their belongings X-rayed.
+Cameras are permitted in the building, but no recording devices of any kind, audio or visual, are ever permitted in the Courtroom.
 When the Court is not in session, visitors can walk through the Great Hall and public areas on the ground floor, including the cafeteria and a small movie theater presenting a documentary of the Court, and guided lectures are periodically given in the Courtroom, which is not otherwise accessible.
 The schedule for the lectures can be confirmed on the Court's website the day before a visit.
 The line for these tours forms in a designated area to the side of the Courtroom doors.